JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

     ![](img/azure-portal-start.png)

-9. **Provide** 'the moment in time' the job must pick to start retrieving data.
+9. **Provide** 'the moment in time' the job must start retrieving data.
 Select **Now**. *Note: An Azure Stream Analytics job can start with telemetry from the past (if you want to rerun historical telemetry still stored in the input) or you can start at the last point the query stopped (only when applicable) or you can start it fresh only with new telemetry*

     ![](img/azure-stream-analytics-start.png)